 It depends on your personal automobile policy.
 Some policies include rental cars.
 If you have the OPCF 27 endorsement, it will apply to rental cars.

 Even when the roads are clear, accidents can happen.
-If you are looking to add collision insurance, contact a licenced broker in Canada.
-When you're ready to opt in, compare your options with us for the best rate.
+If you are looking to add collision insurance, contact a licensed broker at ThinkInsure.
+In under 5 minutes, you can compare multiple car insurance quotes with collision insurance coverage from Canada's top providers.